pytest-dev/pytest-testinfra/doc/source/backends.rst

 Testinfra will use the salt connection channel to run commands.

-Host can be seleted using `glob` or `compound matchers
+Hosts can be seleted by using the `glob` and `compound matchers
 <https://docs.saltstack.com/en/latest/topics/targeting/compound.html>`_.